alireza9978/CM_and_ET_detection/convert_to_spark_readable/readme.txt

 # row_number, date, id as variable, usage as power
-input data is accumulative and in file one we changed all_data.csv to expected format the final_output is spark_readable.csv
+input data is accumulative and in file one we changed all_data.csv to expected format the final_output is spark_readable.csv file two count null values and save good user in other file